Fine beaches, whitewashed villages, centuries-old crafts…Vicky Smith is amazed it’s still a secret

-From Lisbon, it’s just a 1.5-hour drive to the region’s capital of; starting with the impressive Vasco de Gama bridge, Europe’s second longest bridge at 12.3 km/7.6 miles, from which we spotted a flamboyance of flamingos (yes, that really is their collective name).
+From Lisbon it’s just a 1.5-hour drive to the region’s capital ofstarting with the impressive Vasco de Gama bridge.
+Not only is this Europe’s second longest bridge at 7.6 miles, you might even luck out like we did and spot a flamboyance of flamingos (yes that really is their collective name).

 But even just meandering around Évora is a pleasure.
 Like many places in Alentejo, its whitewashed buildings (often trimmed in yellow or blue), cobbled streets and shady terraces - perfect for enjoying a glass of fresh orange - encourage a slower pace of life.

 After somewhere to dine?is one of Évora’s oldest and most esteemed restaurants, with former visitors including Jane Russell and Tony Blair.
 Traditional Alentejo cuisine spans local cheeses with pumpkin jam to cod fish carpaccio, Cartuxa-style partridge and bread soup with dogfish and coriander.
-Desserts, meanwhile, typically include egg and sugar as their main ingredients - flavoured with the likes of cinnamon and almonds.
+Desserts typically include egg and sugar as their main ingredients, flavoured with the likes of cinnamon and almonds.
 Fialho also has a comprehensive wine list, and we found the service to be extremely efficient.

 Next morning’s destination, just a 25-minute drive away, was Arraiolos - a pretty little town that’s famous for its handcrafted rugs.
 While officially dating from the Middle Ages, some believe the tradition began even earlier when the Moors conquered Portugal: bringing the Persian influences that many of these embroidered tapetes now bear.
 Painstakingly cross-stitched by a clutch of nimble-fingered women, some take an astonishing six months to make.
 Unsurprisingly, however, little pay and long work isn’t attracting younger generations…let’s hope a custom of centuries doesn’t die out now.